Collaborative for Anti-Racism & Equity (CARE)

 Share Your Voice: Join the Peer Learning Community

-The Anti-Racism in Public Health Peer Learning Community launched in January 2023.
-Be a part of the community and connect with other public health practitioners, community organizers, health departments, and other partners to share, learn, and grow in the work around declarations of racism as a public health crisis.
-Register at the link to be informed about future meeting dates.
-The next meeting is July 24, 2023.
+The Anti-Racism in Public Health Peer Learning Community (PLC) launched in January 2023 and will be sharing our 2025 meeting dates soon!
+Click the button below to sign up to Join the Community and connect with other public health practitioners, community organizers, health departments, and other partners to share, learn, and grow in the work to advance racial equity.

 Featured Resources